 RV thermostats can be temperamental little devices that can make you scream if you get the wrong one or install them wrong, so it’s important to know what to look for.

-The easiest way to replace a broken RV thermostat is to buy the exact same thermostat you already have, but that may not always be the best option.
-This is especially true if you have an old RV thermostat that is outdated and/or you can’t find it on the market anymore.
+The easiest way to replace a broken RV thermostat is to buy the exact same one you already have, but that may not always be the best option.
+This is especially true if you have an old thermostat that is outdated and/or you can’t find it on the market anymore.

-Another reason for a change in RV thermostat is that you don’t like the one you have, the one you have is too complicated, or you’re changing out of want instead of necessity.
+Another reason for a change in thermostat is that you don’t like the one you have, the one you have is too complicated, or you’re changing out of want instead of necessity.
 No matter what your reason is, this guide will prove helpful in your search for the right RV thermostat.

 Types of RV Thermostats